California Laws and Incentives

 Public Utility Definition

-A corporation or individual that owns, controls, operates, or manages a facility that supplies electricity to the public exclusively to charge light-duty battery electric and plug-in hybrid electric vehicles, or compressed natural gas to fuel natural gas vehicles, is not defined as a public utility.
-(Reference California Public Utilities Code 216)
+A corporation or individual that owns, controls, operates, or manages a facility that supplies electricity to the public exclusively to charge light-duty battery electric and plug-in hybrid electric vehicles, compressed natural gas to fuel natural gas vehicles, or hydrogen as a motor vehicle fuel is not defined as a public utility.
+(Reference Assembly Bill 109, 2015, and California Public Utilities Code 216)

 State Agency Electric Vehicle Supply Equipment (EVSE) Installation